 For this reason, in geriatrics, we often ask our patients about incontinence.

-I recently had the opportunity to talk to Dr. Adrian Wagg, a Geriatrician-Internist and international expert in urinary incontinence.
+A while back I had the opportunity to talk to Dr. Adrian Wagg, a Geriatrician-Internist and international expert in urinary incontinence.
 You can listen to this interview, and find out how to download a transcript of it here.
 In this article, I’ll share some of his insights about the management of incontinence in older adults, and why it remains undertreated too often.

 In particular, I’ll cover: